 Finally, we have another enhancement accessory that isn’t necessary for everyone but is definitely worth your consideration: an Ethernet adapter.
 If you play a lot of online games on your Switch, you don’t want to be plagued with problems caused by spotty Wi-Fi.
 This little dongle will allow you to connect your Switch directly to your router, cutting the chances of connection issues drastically in the process.
 It’s a bit expensive but it’s licensed by Nintendo, which means a future firmware update won’t cause it to stop working.

 If you’re going on a road trip or have children, a car headrest mount could be one of the most important Nintendo Switch accessories you can get.
-We recommend the TFY Headrest Mount for two reasons: it’s incredibly easy to install and it supports many sizes of tablets in addition to the Switch.
+We recommend the TFY Headrest Mount for two reasons.
+First, it’s incredibly easy to install.
+Second, it supports many sizes of tablets in addition to the Switch.
 For less than $20, this is a no-brainer!

 Finally, travel usually means playing your Switch without a television.
 Using your Switch with its built-in kickstand is, to put it lightly, inconvenient.
 You can’t charge it while using the built-in kickstand and it’s incredibly easy to knock the Switch over.
-That’s why the ultra-cheap Hori Playstand is one of the best Nintendo Switch accessories, as it solves both of these problems!
+That’s why the ultra-cheap Hori Playstand is one of the best Nintendo Switch accessories.
+It solves both of these problems while also folding up for easy transport!
 It comes in the black shown above as well as Mario- and Zelda-themed versions.

 Here at Android Authority, we have a whole article dedicated to finding the best controllers for your Switch within any kind of budget.
 If you’re looking for controllers, we highly recommend giving that a read.
 We’re only going to cover a few controllers here for the most general use cases.

 First off, the absolute best controller for the Switch is the official Nintendo Switch Pro Controller.
-Not only is this the best Switch controller, but it might even be one of the best console controllers ever, handily going up against the Xbox One Wireless Controller and the Sony PlayStation DualShock 4.
+Not only is this the best Switch controller, but it might even be one of the best console controllers ever (our full review here).
+It handily goes up against the Xbox One Wireless Controller and the Sony PlayStation DualShock 4.
 It’s expensive, yes, but it is worth it.

 Finally, the best controller for the Switch might be one of the controllers you already own.
 With the 8Bitdo Wireless Controller Adapter, you can use pretty much any Bluetooth-enabled controller with the Switch, including the aforementioned Xbox One and DualShock 4 controllers.
 In the case of the DualShock 4, you’ll even have full gyro and rumble features.
 This is truly one of the most versatile Nintendo Switch accessories you can get!